JuanCruu/JuanCruu/README.md

 ![Vercel](https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white)

 ---

-### 🌟 Fun Facts
-- I love tinkering with **Arduino** projects and learning seemingly "useless" things that always turn out to be useful later.
-- Constantly trying to balance **gym** and a love for **videogames**.
-- My "work-in-progress" English is powered by determination and Google Translate.

----

 ### 🤝 Connect With Me
 Feel free to reach out if you want to collaborate, chat about technology, or just exchange some memes.
 📧 **Email**: [juancruznavarro592@gmail.com](juancruznavarro592@gmail.com)
 💼 **LinkedIn**: [Juan Cruz Navarro](https://www.linkedin.com/in/juan-cruz-navarro-63a300228/)
 ---